MephistoDevelop/MephistoDevelop_webpage/README.md

 ## Getting Started

-To start to using this project you will need to clone or download tis repository to your localhost and open on your server the index.html file.
+To start to using this project you will need to clone or download this repository to your localhost and open on your server the index.html file.

 ### Deployment

-This basicaly only a web page with only one HTML file you will only need to open on your browser the index.html file.
+This basically only a web page with only one HTML file you will only need to open on your browser the index.html file.

 ## Author